Agency on Aging of South Central Connecticut (AOASCC)

 Lenox, Massachusetts | villagesoftheberkshires.org

 The Villages of the Berkshires’ model, in partnership with the Berkshire Community College, is delivering an array of volunteer services to older adults and persons with disabilities who wish to remain in their own homes as they age.
-VoB’s volunteer services will include .
-VoB’s model will focus on strengthening its unique partnership with the Berkshire Community College and its Osher Lifelong Learning Institute to enhance recruitment and training of volunteers to serve in the community.
-VoB’s partnership with a community college and a lifelong learning institute may be a model for other Villages in the national Village to Village Network.
-VoB, a new Village launched in 2020, serves rural communities.
+VoB volunteers provide contactless services including friendly visitor or phone check-ins, home repairs, and basic technology support and assistance.
+VoB’s model focuses on strengthening its unique partnership with the Berkshire Community College and its Osher Lifelong Learning Institute to enhance recruitment and training of volunteers to serve in the community.
+VoB’s partnership with a community college and a lifelong learning institute may be a model for other Villages in the national Village Network.
+VoB, is a new Village launched in 2020, that serves rural communities.